LeeT27/learningVerilog/README.md

 # learningVerilog
 Self-studying Verilog, my first HDL, through projects simulated with Icarus Verilog & GTKWave, extending beyond UIUC coursework

+This repository documents my journey learning Verilog from the ground up, from combining basic gate modules to creating a full CPU.
+To simulate my work, I use Icarus Verilog, GTKWave, and occasionally the terminal to show testbench inputs and outputs.
+Rather than just memorizing Verilog syntax, I had a big focus on understanding the fundamentals of digital design.
+My projects are intended for people who already have Verilog knowledge with the goal to showcase my personal learning process rather than teaching the language.
+Each project builds
 ## [Project 1: AND-OR Logic Circuit](https://github.com/LeeT27/learningVerilog/tree/main/AND-OR%20Logic%20Circuit)
 My first Verilog project where simulated **(A AND B) OR C** in a waveform using basic logic gates